 Two measures have been designed to benefit corncrakes.
 Early and Late Cover provides suitable tall vegetation throughout the breeding season, especially at the start and end of the season when grazed or cut vegetation in grass fields is too short for the birds.

-Delayed mowing of hay or silage crops delays the date of mowing to reduce the overlap between the breeding and mowing seasons, and involves the adoption of corncrake-friendly mowing techniques to reduce the loss of chicks to mowing.
+Delayed mowing or gazing of grassland reduces the overlap with the breeding seasons, involves the adoption of corncrake-friendly mowing techniques increase the chance of chicks surviving.

-Both ESAs now encourage farmers to delay mowing until after 31 July and the Argyll Islands ESA also requests the provision and safeguarding of tall vegetation suitable for corncrakes in spring and autumn.
+Government schemes now encourage farmers to delay mowing until after 31 July and the provision and safeguarding of tall vegetation suitable for corncrakes in spring and autumn.

 Calling male corncrake numbers in the UK were estimated to be just 480 in 1993.
-Since then numbers have recovered substantially in their core area and there was an estimated 1,140 males in 2008.
+Numbers recovered substantially in their core area and by 2014 there were an estimated 1,284 males in 2014.